 Developed areas are generally paved or covered with an impermeable substrate (i.e., asphalt, concrete).
-Structures in developed areas such as buildings, bridges, and culverts may provide suitable roosting habitat for bats or nesting habitat for birds.
+Structures in developed areas may provide suitable roosting habitat for bats or nesting habitat for birds.
 Roadways and other paved surfaces do not provide habitat for wildlife.